Blog Breather & Some Greatest Hits

 Being the Signs is a handful of posts in which I treat street and other signs as mindfulness teachings.
 Here’s the first post.

 Notes from Pilgrimage in Uneasy Times describes my efforts to work with the counting of the Omer, a Jewish practice that falls between Passover and Shavuot, to help navigate through the covid pandemic.
-In all candour, though I like the first post, I’m not sure how successful the others are (a pandemic will do that to a person).
-But then again, I’m my harshest critic and you might like them.
+In all candour, though I like the first post, I’m not sure how successful the others are (a pandemic will do that to you).
+But then again, I’m my most demanding critic and you might like them.
 If you want to join me, start here.

 TRAVEL